ec-jrc/lisflood-model/2_13_stdLISFLOOD_groundwater/index.md

 UZ = (1 - DrainedFraction) \cdot D_{2,gw} + D_{pref,gw} - D_{uz,lz}
 $$

-In areas with flooded irrigation (e.g. rice crops), an additional amount of water is added to $UZ$ during the percolation and draining phases of the agricultural cycle ($RicePercolationeWater$ and $RiceDrainageWater$ are described in a [dedicated chapter](https://ec-jrc.github.io/lisflood-model/2_17_stdLISFLOOD_irrigation/).
+In areas with flooded irrigation (e.g. rice crops), an additional amount of water is added to $UZ$ during the percolation and draining phases of the agricultural cycle (*RicePercolationWater* and *RiceDrainageWater* are described in a [dedicated chapter](https://ec-jrc.github.io/lisflood-model/2_17_stdLISFLOOD_irrigation/).

 The **water percolates from the upper to the lower zone** ($D_{uz,lz}$) is the inflow to the lower groundwater zone.
 As indicated above, this amount of water is provided by the upper groundwater zone.  $D_{uz,lz}$ is a fixed amount per computational time step and it is defined as follows: